Icinga/icinga2/doc/03-monitoring-basics.md

 }
 ```

-If a custom attribute isn't defined anywhere, an empty value is used and a warning is
+If a custom variable isn't defined anywhere, an empty value is used and a warning is
 written to the Icinga 2 log.

 You can also directly refer to a specific attribute -- thereby ignoring these evaluation